See the beautiful “Laguna Colorada”, home to three species of flamingo

 CHANGES: It is FREE to change the tour date before 5:00 pm (Uyuni time) 3 days before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (Uyuni time) 3 days before the tour begins, a 10% administration fee will apply.
-After this time, there is a 100% no show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (Uyuni time) 3 days before the tour begins, a 10% administration fee (+ the card fee).
+After this time, there is a 100% no-show or cancellation fee.

 From where do the tours start - can I start from La Paz?